Xiaofei-it/Shelly/README-ZH-CN.md

 </dependency>
 ```

-## Usage
+## 用法

+This section illustrates a brief outline of the usage of the Shelly library.
+For the details of
+the usage, please read the articles listed below:

+* [BASIC USAGE](doc/USAGE.md), contains the basic usage, including component registration,
+Domino creation and Domino invocation.

+* [MORE DOMINOES](doc/MORE_DOMINOES.md), contains the usage of various kinds of Dominoes.

+* [DOMINO COMBINATION](doc/DOMINO_COMBINATION.md), illustrates how to merge the results of two
+Dominoes and combing two results of two Dominoes into one result.

+* [UTILITIES](doc/UTILITIES.md), contains the usage of the utilities provided by the Shelly library.

+* [METHODOLOGY](doc/METHODOLOGY.md), illustrates how to use the Shelly library in action.

 The Shelly library provides several kinds of Dominoes, including the basic Domino, the Task Domino
 and the Retrofit Domino.

 The basic Domino, which provides the basic methods for performing various kinds of actions,
 for data transformation and for thread scheduling.

-See [USAGE](doc/USAGE.md) for the information of the basic Domino, including component registration,
-Domino creation and Domino invocation.

 The Task Domino provides methods for executing a time-consuming task and performing various
 kinds of actions according to the result or the failure of the task execution.
 The usage of a Task